MAWK0235/GrooveRio-Stored-XSS/README.md

 You are able to acheive Stored XSS via feature misuse on current and recent versions of Groove rio from opto22.

-I have contacted them to report this vulnerability but they have labeled it as a feature so here is my writup on it.
+I have contacted them to report this vulnerability but they have labeled it as a feature so here is my writeup on it.

 Step 1: Authenticate as a user.
 I did this by cracking weak credentials and then creating my own account as admin via /manage/accounts/users/new